awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 To reduce events using the `StaticCounterStrategy`, you must import and instantiate the `Reducer` middleware as part of your pipeline.

-> 💁 Below is an example showcasing how to instanciate the reducer using the `StaticCounterStrategy` with a counter of 3.
+> 💁 Below is an example showcasing how to instantiate the reducer using the `StaticCounterStrategy` with a counter of 3.

 ```typescript
 import * as cdk from 'aws-cdk-lib';